JoeyStanley/real/_posts/2019-10-28-why-do-people-use-bat-instead-of-trap.md

 In fact, Wells specifically designed his original set so that it specifically would *not* use the <sc>b_t</sc> frame:

-> "The keywords have been chosen in such a way that clarity is maximized: whatever accent of English they are spoken in, they can hardly be mistaken for other words.
-Although *fleece* is not the commonest of words, it cannot be mistaken for a word with some other vowel; whereas *beat*, say, if we had chosen it instead, would have been subject to the drawback that one man's pronunciation of *beat* may sound like another's pronunciation of *bait* or *bit*."
+> The keywords have been chosen in such a way that clarity is maximized: whatever accent of English they are spoken in, they can hardly be mistaken for other words.
+Although *fleece* is not the commonest of words, it cannot be mistaken for a word with some other vowel; whereas *beat*, say, if we had chosen it instead, would have been subject to the drawback that one man's pronunciation of *beat* may sound like another's pronunciation of *bait* or *bit*.
 (Wells 1982:123)

 I question the usefulness of the <sc>b_t</sc> frame.
 It's convenient that a common enough English word can be created by filling in almost any vowel into the template, but I don't know if this large minimal set makes for the most unambiguous lexical set.
 When he introduces his keywords, Wells says that they are "intended to be unmistakable no matter what accent one says them in."
 This property is not retained in the <sc>b_t</sc> set of keywords.
 In fact, creating a set based on minimal pairs defeats the very purpose of a lexical set.